Do you need a logger for free tree removal?

 Having your tree removed in exchange for wood is one of the viable tree removal options, although some situations can make this possible.

-I will list out some important factors to consider below.
+I will list some essential factors to consider below.

 The wood has to have good value: Not all trees are suitable for firewood or furniture.
-Softwood trees that burn out too quickly won’t attract many lumberjacks.
+Softwood trees that burn out too quickly won’t attract many loggers.

 Lumberjacks will also be interested in wood that doesn’t produce too much harsh smoke when it burns.

-If the trees you have in your yard have these qualities, then the lumberjacks may be interested in doing business with you.
+If the trees in your yard have these qualities, the loggers may be interested in doing business with you.

-The above-mentioned trees produce very good wood that burns hot for longer periods.
+The trees above produce perfect wood that burns hot for extended periods.
 Such wood is also ideal for furniture making.

-Overall, they are of better furniture and firewood quality and they don’t leave an annoying mess behind after they are burnt.
+Overall, they are of better furniture and firewood quality and don’t leave an annoying mess behind after being burnt.

-Having many trees in your yard or land: Honestly, professional lumberjacks may not be interested in just one tree, even if it has very good wood.
+Having many trees in your yard or land: Professional loggers may not be interested in just one tree, even if it has perfect wood.

-Most will consider that to be a waste of time and not worth the effort of bringing all their tree felling equipment over to your place.
+Most will consider that a waste of time and not worth the effort of bringing all their tree-felling equipment to your place.

-Tree felling is pretty expensive, and the lumberjacks will need resources to cut the trees down.
+Tree felling is expensive, and the loggers need resources to cut down trees.
 These resources include money to pay workers, equipment, transportation, and insurance.

-On the other hand, if your yard is filled with a good number of trees (I really can’t put a number to it), then it will be worth their time and effort coming to cut them down for wood.
+On the other hand, if your yard is filled with many trees (I really can’t put a number to it), then it will be worth their time and effort to cut them down for wood.

-You will have a better chance of exchanging the tree removal service for firewood during the winter seasons.
-This period is very cold, and people will be spending more time near their fireplaces at home.
+You will have a better chance of exchanging the tree removal service for firewood during winter.
+This period is freezing, and people will spend more time near their fireplaces at home.

-This will be a good time to call on the lumberjacks and strike a deal with them.
+This will be an excellent time to call on the loggers and strike a deal with them.

-They understand the firewood business and they know when it’s in or out of demand.
+They understand the firewood business and know when it’s in or out of demand.

-Trust me, no lumberjack wants to have piles of unsold firewood sitting in their storage houses.
-They would want to sell it off almost as fast as they bought them.
+Trust me; they no longer want piles of unsold firewood in their storage houses.
+They would like to sell them off almost as quickly as they bought them.

 Having too much-unsold firewood means the consumption of too much storage space.

-By selling the wood off early, they are sure they are selling the wood in its prime condition, as opposed to selling when the wood may have been accidentally soaked in water during storage or attacked by carpenter ants.
+By selling the wood off early, they are sure they are selling it in its prime condition, instead of selling when the wood may have been accidentally soaked in water during storage or attacked by carpenter ants.

-The wood has to be healthy and pest-free: Those who are in the market to buy any product will be looking for those that are in tip-top shape.
+The wood has to be healthy and pest-free: Those in the market to buy any product will be looking for those in tip-top shape.
 The same goes for your trees.

-If you’ve done a good job of maintaining your trees, then you have a better chance of sealing a tree removal deal with the lumberjacks.
+If you’ve done an excellent job of maintaining your trees, you have a better chance of sealing a tree removal deal with the loggers.

-If the trees you are planning to have removed are protected by certain laws, then forget it, no tree felling service will be able to remove it in exchange for wood.
-Doing so will be illegal and you will be charged for your actions.
+If specific laws protect the trees you plan to remove, then forget it; no tree felling service can pull it in exchange for wood.
+Doing so will be illegal, and you will be charged for your actions.

-On the other hand, if you are legally free to carry out tree removal from your property, then you would need the services of an attorney.
+On the other hand, if you are legally free to carry out tree removal from your property, you would need an attorney’s services.

-The attorney will meet with you and a representative of the interested tree felling/wood company and discuss terms.
-Agreements would be drafted and signed by all concerned parties to make the contract legally binding.
+The attorney will meet with you and the interested tree felling/wood company representative and discuss the terms.
+All concerned parties would draft and sign agreements to make the contract legally binding.

-It is best to hire an attorney that has vast experience in land use.
-He/she will let you know if your plans to remove your tree in exchange for wood are within the confines of the law.
+It is best to hire an attorney with vast land use experience.
+They will let you know if your plans to remove your tree in exchange for wood are within the confines of the law.

-Fraudulent lumberjacks: This might seem like a non-issue when you plan to remove your trees in exchange for wood.
-However, you have to be careful when dealing with tree-felling companies you come across online, especially the ones from untrusted sources.
+Fraudulent loggers: This might seem like a non-issue when you plan to remove your trees in exchange for wood.
+However, you must be careful when dealing with tree-felling companies you come across online, especially the ones from untrusted sources.

 You’d do yourself a favor by not disclosing the location of your trees until you have had a one-on-one meeting with them at their office and confirmed their authenticity.

-Some innocent tree owners have had to go through the unpleasant experience of having their trees felled and sold without even knowing.
-This happens when your trees are located in an unguarded piece of property or farmland.
+Some innocent tree owners have had the unpleasant experience of having their trees felled and sold without knowing.
+This happens when your trees are on an unguarded property or farmland.

 Who Can You Call For Tree Removal In Exchange For Wood?